karol-preiskorn/3d-inventory-ui/README.md

 ## Containers

-To containerize i use Docker as most popular at this moment.
-I have plan to put this containers to Google Cloud.
+To containerize, I use Docker, which is currently the most popular solution.
+I plan to deploy these containers to Google Cloud.

 ## APIs repos